ztffn/audiobook-helper/README.md

-Audiobook Helper (TUI)
+Audiobook Helper (macOS App)

 Purpose

-- Personal backup and offline access for audiobooks you already have access to.
+- A friendly macOS wrapper for audiobook-dl with a guided interface and built‑in installer to help non‑technical users download audiobooks for offline use.
-- Simple, friendly terminal UI (arrow keys + Enter) with automatic fallbacks when sources are tricky.
+- Robust merge feature to combine many small audio parts into a single playable file with chapters and cover art.

 Features